 Shareholders’ agreements frequently contain ‘tag along’ and ‘drag along’ clauses.
 These govern the rights of majority and minority shareholders when it comes to transferring shares to external parties.

 Tag along clauses protect the rights of minority shareholders.
 It ensures that if the majority (those controlling more than 50% of the company) want to sell their stake, the minority shareholders are entitled to sell their shares to the same buyer at the same price.

 Drag along clauses operate on a similar principle, but to the benefit of a majority shareholder instead.
 A drag along clause allows the majority shareholder to sell their stake and force minority shareholders to do the same.

 This is useful, for example, if you own 80% of a business and need access to the cash tied up in your stake, but the buyer you’ve found will only consider buying the whole company.

-You can use a ‘drag along’ clause to make the shareholders who own the remaining 20% sell up at the same time as you – but only if you’ve signed a shareholders’ agreement first!
+You can use it to make shareholders who own the remaining 20% sell up at the same time as you.
+This is only applicable if you’ve signed a shareholders’ agreement first.

 How do I make a shareholders’ agreement?

 Every shareholders’ agreement will differ depending on the number of shareholders, the proportions they hold and the dynamics between them.